 Prior to releasing year-end earnings, review with management and the independent auditors the financial results.
-It will also review the results of the audit with the independent auditors and will discuss certain matters as required to be communicated to Audit Committees in accordance with applicable accounting and auditing standards including PCAOB Auditing Standards No. 16.
+It will also review the results of the audit with the independent auditors and will discuss certain matters as required to be communicated to Audit Committees in accordance with applicable accounting and auditing standards including those of the Public Company Accounting Oversight Board (PCAOB).

 Review the Corporation’s annual audited financial statements and the disclosure under "Management's Discussion and Analysis of Financial Condition and Results of Operations" prior to filing with the SEC as part of Form 10-K. This review should include a discussion with management and the independent auditors of significant issues regarding accounting principles, practices and judgments and the effect of regulatory and accounting pronouncements and off-balance sheet structures on the Corporation's financial statements.

 In consultation with management and the independent auditors, the Audit Committee shall consider the integrity of the Corporation’s financial reporting processes and controls and discuss significant risk exposures and the steps management has taken to monitor, control, and report such exposures.
 The Audit Committee shall review significant findings by the independent auditors together with management’s response.